Using Revit is a lot like driving a car.

-How do you know your design is going to perform in real life like it does on paper?
+How do you know your design is going to perform in real life as it does on paper?
 You can either wait until the building is built (and cross your fingers) or you can test it during the design stage, when it’s a lot easier (and cheaper) to make changes.
 Dynamo makes it easier to simulate building performance throughout the design process.
 Want to know how much daylight you can expect on a partially cloudy day in March?
 You can create a tool that measures this.

 While simulation data is no substitute for actual, real-life data, it does provide a way to evaluate designs based on objective criteria.
 Quickly determining which design performs better helps guide the way towards an optimum solution.
 Computational design tools like Dynamo provide a means for making this determination throughout the design process and not just when the building is finished.

-Performance is not just limited to the building design. either.
+Performance is not just limited to building design. either.
 Sometimes it’s necessary to check how your Revit model is performing.
 For example, it would be useful to see how the file size is changing over time.
-How many families the model contains.
+How many families the model contains?
 How many views are not placed on sheets?
 This information is useful when troubleshooting performance issues or doing quality control.

 5. Think Computationally

-Lastly, Dynamo requires you to take a systematic approach to working.
+Lastly, Dynamo requires you to take a systematic approach to your work.
 You need to think logically and in a step-by-step manner.
 Most architects rely on intuition and creativity to solve problems.
 This kind of thinking doesn’t always fit into a left-brained, computational process.
 But what if you could encode this intuition?
 You could look at each step and really understand what makes it work.
 Even better, you could reuse that design logic and improve it over time.

-By using a computational process, you are encoding the design or the workflow.
+By using a computational process, you are encoding the design of the workflow.
 Each step becomes a series of instructions that can be evaluated, revised, and improved.
 Likewise, each step requires specific parameters.
 By thinking through all the steps of the problem and considering all the inputs and outputs, you effectively create a process that can be understood and, best of all, repeated.
 It’s one less problem you need to solve so you can get on with the more important work!